privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/audit.md

 ## PSE audit 2024

-In February 2024 the PSE Audit team audited the MACI codebase with a focus on the smart contracts, typescript core, and Circom circuits Three critical bugs were found, two within the Circom circuits and one in the smart contracts.
+In February 2024 the PSE Audit team audited the MACI codebase with a focus on the smart contracts, TypeScript core, and Circom circuits Three critical bugs were found: two within the Circom circuits and one in the smart contracts.
 All three of these have been fixed.

 Please see the [PSE Audit report](/audit_reports/20240223_PSE_Audit_audit_report.pdf) for details.